aws/aws-toolkit-vscode/extension-readme.md

    ![Create SAM App 1](./resources/marketplace/create-sam-app-still.png)

-1. Follow the on-screen instructions to finish creating the SAM application.
+1. Follow the on-screen instructions to finish creating the SAM application, including:

+   1. Choosing the application runtime.
+   1. Selecting or creating a workspace folder for the project.
+   1. Entering a name for the application

    The Toolkit produces the application code and files, adds them to the location you specified, and opens the `template.yaml` file in the editor.